 BOUNDARIES IN MINISTYRY

 Boundaries and self-care in ministry are vitally important.
-The statistics for burn out, depression, fatigue, and suicide are on the rise for not only churchgoers but church leaders!
-Lifeway research shows that 23% of pastors report experiencing some type of mental illness and 12% have received a diagnosis of depression.
+The statistics for burn out, depression, fatigue, and suicide are on the rise for not only churchgoers and church leaders but for missionaries as well!
+Research shows that 80% of missionaries burn out and don’t finish their ministry.
+90% report experiencing some type of mental illness and 87% of those have received a diagnosis of depression.
 And these are just the ones who were willing to report!
-There is still a high level of shame and guilt and fear around discussion mental illness and admitting to burn out and fatigue.
-Church Leadership research reports 54% of pastors are overworked; 43% are over stressed; 35% battle depression; 26% are overly fatigued; 9% are burnt-out; and 23% are distant from their families.
+There is still a high level of shame, guilt and fear around discussing mental illness and admitting to burn out and fatigue.
 So what do boundaries in ministry look like?

 I believe there are two key phrases in this verse: “don’t use your freedom to satisfy sinful nature” and “use your freedom to serve one another in love.”
 How can the lack of boundaries be satisfying sinful nature?
 Good question.
 First off, if we are not using wisdom and discernment in our decision-making, then we are acting based off our own perception of what is and is not “right” or “good”.
 We may be saying “yes” to things based off pride, approval, status, people pleasing, and comparison.

 Boundaries also consist of asking for help, allowing others to assist you and lighten your load.
 I often hear people say “Well, I don’t want to be a burden to others, they have their own things.”
-This phrase assumes one of two things; that other people do not have boundaries as well, and/or that the Lord has not asked that person to help you as part of their ministry.
+This phrase assumes one of two things; that other people do not have boundaries or the ability to say no, or that the Lord has not asked that person to help you as part of their ministry.
 You are not God, don’t assume you know what He is or is not asking of others.

 Most people take their Sabbath on a Saturday or Sunday, however, many church’s have services on both Saturdays and Sundays and even sometimes during the week.
 Therefore it is important to find a day during the week to rest.
 This doesn’t necessarily mean you have to completely isolate, it just means you have a day to rejuvenate, do things you enjoy, spend time fostering your relationship with the Lord and your family.